Common Career Mistakes and How to Avoid Them

 Negativity

-- Refocus on Positivity: Embrace all the good aspects to your character when you’re overwhelmed
+- Be Positive: Recognize all the good aspects to your job when feeling overwhelmed

-- Find help whenever you can Get a mentor’s guidance or to ask colleagues for advice.
+- Find help whenever you can Get a mentor’s guidance or colleagues for business guidance.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, errors, and internal resentment.
-Although it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and expected results.
+The majority of the time, commitment to too much can lead to mistakes, burnout, and frustration within.
+While it’s necessary to work hard to the fullest extent, committing beyond one’s capabilities will lead to less productivity and expected results.

 - Practicing Time Management Techniques